 Europe Cybersecurity Market Analysis by Mordor Intelligence

-The Europe cybersecurity market size stands at USD 63.12 billion in 2025 and is forecast to reach USD 105.45 billion by 2030, reflecting a 10.81% CAGR through the period.
+Europe cybersecurity market size in 2026 is estimated at USD 69.82 billion, growing from 2025 value of USD 63.12 billion with 2031 projections showing USD 115.66 billion, growing at 10.62% CAGR over 2026-2031.
 Mandatory regulation, rising geopolitical risk, and an accelerating shift to sovereign cloud platforms elevate cybersecurity from optional spend to core operational outlay across the region.
 Enforcement of the Network and Information Security Directive 2 (NIS2) and the Digital Operational Resilience Act (DORA) anchors spending plans, while the Russia–Ukraine conflict fuels a 30% rise in ransomware incidents that heightens board-level risk awareness.
 Cloud-first strategies persist, yet hybrid deployments gain traction as enterprises balance sovereignty with scale.
 Vendor consolidation intensifies as suppliers acquire incident-response and managed-services capabilities to meet compliance demand.
 Heightened competition, however, is tempered by a 299,000-professional skills deficit that stretches internal security teams and bolsters managed service uptake.

 Key Report Takeaways